eujhwang/eujhwang.github.io/_pages/about.md

 News
 ------
+- 1 Paper accepted at ACL 2025
+- 1 Paper accepted at INLG 2025
 - Awarded $3000 CAD Travel Grant by [IVADO](https://ivado.ca/en/) to attend the week-long seminar, [Safety & Guaranteed LLMs](https://ivado.ca/en/events/safety-guaranteed-llms/), at the Simons Institute, UC Berkeley
 - Severd as a mentor and judge at [cmd-f: Western Canada’s largest hackathon for underrepresented genders in tech](https://cmd-f.nwplus.io/)
 - Organized [Future of NLP Workshop @ UBC](https://nlp.cs.ubc.ca/future-of-nlp-workshop) as a pre-NeurIPS event!